Airport Transportation to Disney World Guide

 When we rent a car anywhere, we typically use either AutoSlash or Hotwire for car rentals and book one of their “blind” Hot Rates.
 Renting a car can reduce waits and commute times, but we’ve found that sometimes not renting works better for us.
 Consider your circumstances, how much you want to drive while on vacation, whether you’ll be staying off-site or on-site at Walt Disney World, and how frequently you’ll want to venture beyond the bubble.

-Without question, there will be more demand for rental cars at MCO throughout 2022.
+Without question, there will be strong demand for rental cars at MCO during peak travel dates.
 The unknowns are to what degree, whether it’ll exceed supply of available rental cars (and how often), result in more overbookings, and the long-term impact on pricing.
 If you plan on booking a rental car, it’s wise to lock-in rates as early as possible.

 Rideshare – Similar deal here as with the rental car section.
 Now that they’re reasonably well-established in most cities, we assume most people are familiar with Uber and Lyft–even if you’ve never used them.
 If not, you can read some of our advice for using Uber and other ride-sharing services in the post Uber & Lyft at Walt Disney World Tips.